jeannafta/trajnetplusplusbaselines/README.rst

      1.2.1 Social sampling

      The first sampling method consists in drawing negative samples based on regions of other agents at a fixed time step.
-So we take a certain time step and we define a boundary until where samples are positive/repectively negative.
+So we take a certain time step and we define a boundary until samples are positive/repectively negative.

      1.2.2 Local sampling